 - You get to know your customers on a more personal level.
 This allows you to more immediately how the decisions you make impact your customers and bottom-line.

 Some would argue that it’s more difficult to be a young entrepreneur in a rural area than in an urban area for many factors, some of which I discussed above.
 I admit I disagree with this because I see the benefits to the community and to the young entrepreneurs themselves when they make the decision to setup shop in our area.
-My vision for Bay of Quinte Young Entrepreneurs is to work to turn the Bay of Quinte Region itself into a rural hub for young entrepreneurs.
+My vision for Youth Beyond Enterprises is to work to turn the Bay of Quinte Region itself into a rural hub for young entrepreneurs.
 I strive to help combat the current “brain drain” we are experiencing as a result of young people taking off to the larger economic centers to pursuit job opportunities that they could very well either have built for themselves here or been hired to do by a local business owner.

 On a very personal note, this blog is dedicated to my Dad, John Tracey, whom we lost just over a month ago after a lengthy battle with cancer and a very abrupt battle with pneumonia.
 He was one of my biggest supporters and told me frequently during our last few weeks together how proud he was of me and how he never expected me to be the “powerhouse” I have become, though he knew I’d always do well.